There’s a Luxury Hotel on the Grounds of Versailles—and There Are Still Rooms Available During the Olympics

 Photo by Renée Kemps/Airelles

 If you have ever fantasized about staying in one of the most opulent palaces in the world, your dream can now become a reality.
-French hotel company Airelles has opened Airelles Château de Versailles, Le Grand Contrôle, a luxury hotel located within the the Château de Versailles, the famous royal residence that dates back to the 18th-century reign of Louis XVI and Marie Antoinette.
+In 2021, French hotel company Airelles opened Airelles Château de Versailles, Le Grand Contrôle, a luxury hotel located within the the Château de Versailles, the famous royal residence that first opened in the 17th century and is perhaps most associated with the reign of Louis XVI and Marie Antoinette.

 Feast like kings and queens at the property’s Alain Ducasse–helmed restaurant.